2015 CCMR Symposium - Frontiers in Polymer Synthesis

 Industrial Partnerships Program

-The key focus of the Industrial Partnerships Program is to promote beneficial collaborations between industry representatives and the extensive materials expertise developed by over 110 CCMR faculty members from 12 different departments.
-Relationships are cultivated through a variety of activities, including: joint research projects; problem-solving, semester-long projects with matching funds from NYSTAR; symposia, and workshops.
+The mission of the CCMR’s Industrial Partnerships Program is to facilitate active collaboration between the CCMR and industry, foster technology transfer, strengthen the links between university-based research and its applications, and promote economic development.
+Beneficial collaborations between industry representatives and the extensive materials expertise developed by over 110 CCMR faculty members from 12 different departments are cultivated through a variety of activities, including: joint research projects, problem-solving semester-long projects with matching funds from NYSTAR, symposia, and workshops.
 Some of these programs are specifically designed to support NY State startups and small businesses.
+Our PARTNERS include large and small businesses from NY State and beyond.

 Industrial Collaboration Program (ICP)